Gopeng: Road network

 Gopeng is located on the west side of the North-South Expressway (E1) stretch of Tapah–Simpang Pulai.
-The expressway cuts through the karst landscape of the Kinta Valley on the western foothills of the Titiwangsa Mountains, and Tapah–Gopeng stretch is one of the most scenic routes on the west coast of Peninsular Malaysia.
-On clear days, the Lata Kinjang waterfall could be seen on the right side of the highway for drivers heading up north to Gopeng.
+The expressway cuts through the karst landscape of the Kinta Valley on the western foothills of the Titiwangsa Mountains.
+The Tapah–Gopeng stretch is one of the most scenic routes on the west coast of Peninsular Malaysia.
+On clear days, the Lata Kinjang waterfall can be seen on the right side of the highway for travelers heading up north to Gopeng.